Young Harris College: Notable alumni and instructors

 Bettie M. Sellers, poet laureate of Georgia taught English at YHC for over 30 years.

 American correspondent Betty Hester attended YHC. as did journalist Winfield Myers.

-Honors and Awards
+Honors and awards

-The highest honor bestowed by the college is the Young Harris College Medallion.
+The highest honor bestowed by the college is the Young Harris Medallion.
 It has been presented yearly since 1969 to an alumnus, alumna or friend of the College for extraordinary contributions.
+The most recent recipient of this award was President Van Horn in appreciation for his seven years of service to the college.